WulfNovak/Rising-Or-Declining-Country-Emissions/README.md

 **Those can be found here:**
 https://wulfnovak.github.io/
- - Simple site to display maps
+ - Simple site to display maps (Coded with HTML / CSS)
  - Animation is known not to scale correctly to page.

 Lastly, plots of world emissions are provided in the 'Plots' folder